diceid/sample-verifier-webapp/README.md

 # sample-verifier-webapp

 The sample web application demonstrates the functionality of Verification Controller.
-Different components required for this demo are:
+Different components required for this demo are:<br>
 •	Wipro’s Verification controller
 •	Identity Wallet for Holder and
 •	Verifiable Sample Web Application